-Your baby’s lungs are developing, and this week her windpipes will start to form.
-You might also start to feel her moving this week!
-Here’s what your baby and your body is doing at nineteen weeks.
+At nineteen weeks pregnant, your baby’s lungs are developing, and this week her windpipes will start to form.
+You might also start to feel her moving this week and your 20 week scan is not too far away.
+Here are any symptoms you can expect and what your baby and your body are doing at 19 weeks.

-How big is my baby at 19 weeks?
+How big is my baby at 19 weeks pregnant?

 Your growing baby is now around six inches long, which is about the size of a mango!
 She’s had a bit of a growth spurt this week and weighs about half a pound now.